Music in a meadow: Summer concerts at Genesee Country Village and Museum

 The Lineup

-- Friday, September 2: The Sky Cats—Close out the summer to a group that puts their own twist on classic rock, blues, swing, soul, pop, and much more.
+- Friday, September 2: The Sky Cats — Close out the summer with a group that puts their own twist on classic rock, blues, swing, soul, pop, and much more.

 Concert tickets are $8 for museum members, $10 for the general public, and free for kids 12 and under.
 Lawn chairs and blankets are encouraged.